directus/directus/docs/configuration/data-model/collections.md

   - [Deleting a Field](#deleting-a-field)
   - [Duplicating a Field](#duplicating-a-field)
   - [Changing Field Order & Layout](#adjusting-the-collection-form)
-- **Collection Name** — This is the key for the collection.
+- **Collection Name** — This is the key for the Collection.
 It can not be modified, but you can override it with Translations (see field below).
-- **Note** — A helpful note that explains the collection's purpose
+- **Note** — A helpful note that explains the collection's purpose.
-- **Icon** — The icon used throughout the App when referencing this collection
+- **Icon** — The icon used throughout the App when referencing this collection.
-- **Color** — A color for the icon, shown in the navigation and its header
+- **Color** — A color for the icon, shown in the navigation and its header.
-- **Display Template** — A Field Template that creates dynamic titles for the collection's items
+- **Display Template** — A Field Template that creates dynamic titles for the collection's items.
 - **Hidden** — Toggles if the collection should be globally hidden.
 Keep in mind that Admin roles can always see all collections.
 - **Singleton** — For collections that will only contain a single item (eg: an "About Us" form), the